GTNewHorizons/GTNH-Translations/README.md

 5. Add new issue template.
 6. Add new label for issue.
 7. Run `Sync all to ParaTranz` workflow with the new language code.
-8. Run `Publish nightly lang pack` workflow with the new language code.
+8. Run `Publish daily lang pack` workflow with the new language code.
 9. (Optional) Run `Upload mod jar translations` workflow to import existing translations in mod jars.
 You can skip this if you don't want.
 Or you can run Python script locally to choose which mod to upload, see [List of available actions](#list-of-available-actions).

 ### How workflows work

 All workflows under `./.github/workflow` directory can also be triggered manually.
 Go to Actions tab, select workflow, (select language) and run it.
 (Only project owners have permission to do this.)

-- [nightly-schedule](./.github/workflows/nightly-schedule.yml) This is where the nightly schedule is triggered.
+- [daily-schedule](./.github/workflows/daily-schedule.yml) This is where the daily schedule is triggered.
 3 workflows are called sequentially, due to the way syncing to ParaTranz is written.
-  - [save-nightly-modpack-history](./.github/workflows/save-nightly-modpack-history.yml) Downloads nightly modpack build from [DAXXL](https://github.com/GTNewHorizons/DreamAssemblerXXL/actions), unzips, and commits to this repository.
+  - [save-daily-modpack-history](./.github/workflows/save-daily-modpack-history.yml) Downloads daily modpack build from [DAXXL](https://github.com/GTNewHorizons/DreamAssemblerXXL/actions), unzips, and commits to this repository.
 The result of the commit will be used by the next workflow.
   - [conditional-sync-to-paratranz-parallel](./.github/workflows/conditional-sync-to-paratranz-parallel.yml) Calls the following workflow for all the languages in parallel.
     - [conditional-sync-to-paratranz](./.github/workflows/conditional-sync-to-paratranz.yml) Syncs mod lang and questbook to ParaTranz for specific language.
-It does not try to send all the files; Instead, it uses commit from [save-nightly-modpack-history](./.github/workflows/save-nightly-modpack-history.yml) to see which files have been actually changed and sends only them.
+It does not try to send all the files; Instead, it uses commit from [save-daily-modpack-history](./.github/workflows/save-daily-modpack-history.yml) to see which files have been actually changed and sends only them.
 This way the workflow can be faster.
 However, it has major flaw; It requires the specific commit to present before this workflow runs.
-Hence, nobody should (in theory) push commit between save-nightly-modpack-history and conditional-sync-to-paratranz runs, nor rerun the former before the latter runs.
+Hence, nobody should (in theory) push commit between save-daily-modpack-history and conditional-sync-to-paratranz runs, nor rerun the former before the latter runs.
 If something goes wrong, [sync-all-to-paratranz](./.github/workflows/sync-all-to-paratranz.yml) can force all the files to be synced.
 If this behavior turns out to be messy, we can stop it and switch to always uploading all the files.
-  - [publish-all-nightly-lang-packs](./.github/workflows/publish-all-nightly-lang-packs.yml) Calls the following workflow for all the languages sequentially.
+  - [publish-all-daily-lang-packs](./.github/workflows/publish-all-daily-lang-packs.yml) Calls the following workflow for all the languages sequentially.
-    - [publish-nightly-lang-pack](./.github/workflows/publish-nightly-lang-pack.yml) Pulls latest translation data from ParaTranz, commits them to this repository, and publishes as a lang pack for specific language.
+    - [publish-daily-lang-pack](./.github/workflows/publish-daily-lang-pack.yml) Pulls latest translation data from ParaTranz, commits them to this repository, and publishes as a lang pack for specific language.
 Anyone can download it and put it into the modpack.
 - [sync-gt-lang-to-paratranz-all-langs](./.github/workflows/sync-gt-lang-to-paratranz-all-langs.yml) Calls the following workflow for all the languages sequentially.
   - [sync-gt-lang-to-paratranz](./.github/workflows/sync-gt-lang-to-paratranz.yml) Syncs `GregTech.lang` to ParaTranz for specific language.
-Due to the way GT lang is generated, it cannot be automatically uploaded as a part of nightly workflow.
-Contributor needs to manually upload lang file under `nightly-history` directory and run this workflow if they want to update.
+Due to the way GT lang is generated, it cannot be automatically uploaded as a part of daily workflow.
+Contributor needs to manually upload lang file under `daily-history` directory and run this workflow if they want to update.
 - [sync-all-to-paratranz-all-langs](./.github/workflows/sync-all-to-paratranz-all-langs.yml) Calls the following workflow for all the languages sequentially.
   - [sync-all-to-paratranz](./.github/workflows/sync-all-to-paratranz.yml) Syncs mod lang, questbook, and GT lang to ParaTranz for specific language.
 - [upload-jar-translations](./.github/workflows/upload-jar-translations.yml) Uploads existing translations in mod jars to ParaTranz for specific language.
 If you want to choose which mod to upload, you can run it locally.
 Refer to [List of available actions](#list-of-available-actions).